 If this test indicates a problem, consider other possible factors as well, such as the weather or a change in the quality of your fuel.
 In warm weather, draft is weaker than it is in colder winter weather, and fires can burn sluggishly.
 Small, hot fires are a good solution under these conditions.

 Burning "green" (insufficiently seasoned) wood will result in poorer performance than burning properly seasoned fuel.
-Reloading with green wood can also thermal shock the catalyst, resulting in cracking, or the eventual fallout, of the ceramic honeycomb substrate.
 You may have to run your stove hotter (more air) to achieve acceptable performance using green or wet wood.